Data Analyst Career Path: How to Start and Career Progression in 2024

 • Using visualizations to communicate your insights

-As you build your portfolio, showcase your projects and describe your thought process every step of the way.
+As you start to build your first data analytics project, describe your thought process every step of the way.
 Hiring managers want to understand how you think and solve problems.

 You should showcase: